 Robert was referred by another physician who had done a colonoscopy with polyp biopsy and had encountered sudden and uncontrolled bleeding of some magnitude.
 I immediately left my clinic filled with patients and met Robert in the emergency room.
 His vital signs were stable, but he was quite anxious because his treating physician had correctly told him he needed an immediate operation.
-Within the hour all preliminary testing was completed, including typing and cross-matching for 2 units of blood should it be needed, and he was taken to the operating room.
-The operation involved the surgical opening of the distal colon (large intestine); location of the bleeding polyp, removal of the polyp and suturing the actively bleeding area.
-The blood loss although large, did not require transfusion, and his post-operative recovery was free from complications.
+Within the hour all preliminary testing was completed including typing and cross-matching for two units of blood, and he was taken to the operating room.
+The operation involved the surgical opening of the distal colon (large intestine), location of the bleeding polyp, removal of the polyp and suturing the actively bleeding area.
+The blood loss although large did not require transfusion, and his post-operative recovery was free from complications.

-I’m not certain how long Robert remained on active duty in that unit, but when the war was declared over, the men remaining alive in his unit were placed on a ship in the North Sea and remained on board for the next several months.
-Also on the ship were doctors, psychiatrists, psychologists and social workers whose responsibilities were to deprogram the men and rehabilitate them back into civilian life.
+I’m not certain how long Robert remained on active duty in the unit, but when the war was declared over the men remaining alive were placed on a ship in the North Sea and remained on board for the next several months.
+Also on the ship were doctors, psychiatrists, psychologists and social workers whose responsibilities were to de-program the men and rehabilitate them back into civilian life.
 The emotional wounds from their war experiences were very deep.
 In effect these brave men had been trained as military assassins.

-There are literally millions of people living in darkness with their eyes blinded to the wonderful promises of God regarding eternal life.
-Many of them are like Robert believing they have no right to pray, or if they happened to pray, nothing of consequence will happen.
-I have no idea what happened to Robert, but I believe someone later watered the field of his life where a seed had been planted; and before he departed this life, he became a follower of The Way (I Cor.
+There are millions of people living in darkness with their eyes blinded to the wonderful promises of God regarding eternal life.
+Many of them are like Robert believing they have no right to pray, or if they happened to pray nothing of consequence would happen.
+I have no idea what became of Robert, but I believe someone later watered the field of his life where a seed had been planted, and before he departed this life he became a follower of The Way (I Cor.
 3:6).